Reshaping the wider 14-16 qualifications offer in Wales

 What has been done so far?

-As well as speaking to different stakeholder groups, we have reviewed the current qualifications offer and how this aligns to the new Curriculum for Wales as well as assess the progression routes it supports to post-16 pathways.
-We have also evaluated the international equivalents and compared qualifications in Scotland, England and Northern Ireland, known as a ‘desk-based review’.
+We have reviewed the current qualifications offer and how this aligns to the new Curriculum for Wales, evaluating the international equivalents and comparing qualifications in Scotland, England and Northern Ireland, known as a ‘desk-based review’.

 We have been speaking and listening to learners, teachers, headteachers, employers, parents/carers, training providers, universities, awarding bodies and others over the last few months.

 We also shared two online questionnaires, one for learners and one for others with an interest in qualifications for 14 to 16-year-olds in Wales.
 The questionnaires explored the following ideas:

 - What future qualifications and subjects are needed in this space?

 - Which skills are needed for learners in this age group?

 - What role does assessment play in these qualifications?

 - How should digital technology be used in these qualifications?

 - What are the progression routes for post-16 learning?

 What will happen next?